Eximee API

 Eximee Document Generator – execution of document generation requests.

-Eximee Model Runtime – providing the application structure/data.
+Eximee Model Runtime – exposing the application structure/data.

 Eximee Configuration Server – read-only configuration.